NotDarkn/ultradocs/docs/speedrun-tech.md

       Fire a core eject in front of you, shoot it with the revolver then dash through it, you will get hit by the lasting hitbox and launched.
     </td>
     <td width="100px">
-      1. shoot core eject <br />
+      1. Shoot core eject <br />
-      2. shoot core with revolver <br />
+      2. Shoot core with revolver <br />
-      3. dash
+      3. Dash into the explosion
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>